-Bojan has a very large family whose roots comes from both Serbia and Spain.
+Superstar Bojan has a very large family whose roots come from both Serbia and Spain.
 His family oftentimes visits him by assembling themselves in his England home.

 They would leave the Barcelona airport with a heavy suitcase full of food, another with Bojan’s favourite things, his favourite crackers and lots of Spanish ham.